com-lihaoyi/scalatags/Readme.md

 These numbers are the number of times each template engine is able to render (to a String) a simple, dynamic HTML fragment in 60 seconds.

 The fragment (shown below) is designed to exercise a bunch of different functionality in each template engine: functions/partials, loops, value-interpolation, etc..
-The templates were structured identically despite the difference in language used by the different engines.
+The templates were structured identically despite the different languages used by the various engines.
 All templates were loaded and rendered once before the benchmarking begun, to allow for any file-operations/pre-compilation to happen.

 The numbers speak for themselves; Scalatags is almost twice as fast as splicing/serializing `scala-xml` literals, almost four times as fast as [Twirl](http://www.playframework.com/documentation/2.2.x/ScalaTemplates), and 10-15 times as fast as the various [Scalate](http://scalate.fusesource.org/) alternatives.
 This is likely due to overhead from the somewhat bloated data structures used by `scala-xml` (which Twirl also uses) and the heavy-use of dictionaries used to implement the custom scoping in the Scalate templates.
 Although this is a microbenchmark, the conclusion is pretty clear: Scalatags is fast!